pulkitrajput147/User-Management-Chatbot/Readme.md

         ```sh
         pip install -r requirements.txt
         ```
-        *(Note: You may need to create a `requirements.txt` file with FastAPI, Uvicorn, OpenAI, Redis, etc.)*
     * Create a `.env` file in the `backend` directory and add your OpenAI API key:
         ```
         api_key="sk-..."